+Furthermore, if $G$ is a limit group, then for any $n\ge 3$ we have that $\mathrm{vb}_n^k(L)=\infty$ unless one of the following two holds: \begin{enumerate} \item $\mathrm{cd}(L)<n$, in which case $\mathrm{vb}_n^k(L)=0$, or \item $L$ is free abelian of rank at least $n$, in which case $\mathrm{vb}_n^k(L)=\binom{\mathrm{rank}(L)}{2}$. \end{enumerate} \end{mainthm} Therefore, surface groups are characterized among limit groups by their virtual second Betti number.
+We now explain the idea of the proof of Theorem \ref{mainlim}.
+Given such a group $G$, which does not fit into one of the exceptional cases, we consider two possibilities.
+Either $G$ is not a limit group, and hence it contains a subgroup isomorphic to $F_2\times \Z$; or it is a limit group which contains a subgroup of the form $\pi_1(\Sigma) \ast \Z$, where $\Sigma$ is a closed, connected surface.
+Since both $F_2\times \Z$ and $ \pi_1(\Sigma) \ast \Z$ have infinite virtual second Betti number, we obtain that $\mathrm{vb}_2^k(G)=\infty$ utilizing virtual retractions.

-This allows us to describe the structure of closed, aspherical manifolds with a residually free fundamental group.
-We suspect that experts are probably familiar with the description below (see Remark \ref{mflds_rmk}), but we record it as it easily follows from Proposition \ref{high_dim_lim}.
+\Cref{mainlim} also allows us to describe the structure of closed, aspherical manifolds with a residually free fundamental group.
+We suspect that experts are probably familiar with the description below (see Remark \ref{mflds_rmk}), but we record it as a consequence of Theorem \ref{mainlim}.

 \begin{maincor}[Corollary \ref{mflds2}] Let $M$ be an aspherical, closed manifold of dimension $n$.
 Then: \begin{enumerate} \item if $\pi_1(M)$ is fully residually free and $n\ge 3$ then $M \cong T^n$. \item if $\pi_1(M)$ is residually free and $n\ge 5$ then $M$ has a finite cover that is homeomorphic to the direct product of a torus and finitely many closed surfaces. \end{enumerate} \end{maincor}